wfjm/w11/doc/README_known_issues.txt

     flow control issue (likely since V0.63).
 - V0.64-6: IO delays still unconstraint in vivado.
 All critical IOs use explicitly IOB flops, thus timing well defined.
-- V0.64-5: w11a_tb_guide.txt covers only ISE based tests (see also V0.64-4).
-- V0.64-4: No support for the Vivado simulator (xsim) yet.
-With ghdl only functional simulations, post synthesis (_ssim) fails to compile.
 - V0.64-3: Highest baud rate with basys3 and nexys4 is 10 MBaud.
 10 MBaud is
     not supported according to FTDI, but works.
 12 MBaud in an upcoming release.
 - V0.64-2: rlink throughput on basys3/nexys4 limited by serial port stack